gobeyondidentity/customer-docs/docs/integration-guides/intune.md

 displayed_sidebar: secureWorkforceSidebar
 ---

-In this guide, you’ll set up a Microsoft Intune environment and integrate it with a Beyond Identity tenant.
-You’ll also create and test authentication policies to determine if devices are registered or unregistered.
+In this guide, you'll set up a Microsoft Intune environment and integrate it with a Beyond Identity tenant.
+You'll also create and test authentication policies to determine if devices are registered or unregistered.

 ## Supported operating systems